Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 This report presents an incident response case study involving a system integration failure, focusing on investigation, root cause analysis, and preventative controls.

 ## 1. Incident Overview
-An issue was identified where purchase order (PO) messages failed to be successfully transmitted between systems, resulting in delays in order processing.
+An issue was identified where purchase order messages failed to be successfully transmitted between systems, resulting in delays in order processing.

 The incident impacted communication between internal systems and external vendors, affecting normal business operations.

+**Severity:** Medium (Operational impact with no data loss identified)

 ---

 ## 2. Detection
+The incident was initially identified when a vendor reported that they had not received a purchase order that had been expected.

-The issue was detected through monitoring of failed transactions and missing acknowledgements, indicating that messages were not being processed correctly.
+This prompted further investigation, during which failed transactions and missing acknowledgements were identified, confirming that messages were not being processed correctly.

 ---